FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/notes/ccfOptimisations.md

 ## withdraw 0

-Verrifying checks through staking contracts will allow us to check individual redeemer cases, similar to  the calssic forward minting pattern but without the creation of garbage tokens.
+Verrifying checks through staking contracts will allow us to check individual redeemer cases, similar to  the classic forward minting pattern but without the creation of garbage tokens.

 This will allow us to run each redeemer case individually according to a given staking